renpy/renpy/sphinx/source/screens.rst

     compute it's own size.
 If either component is None, the child's size is used.
 `mousewheel`
-    If True, the mouse wheel can be used to scroll the viewport.
+    If True, the mouse wheel can be used to scroll the viewport vertically.
+    If "horizontal", the mouse wheel can be used to scroll the viewport horizontally.
 `draggable`
     If True, dragging the mouse will scroll the viewport.
 `edgescroll`